open-resources/dash_curriculum/tutorial/part2/chapter6.md

 df1
 ```
 - The code above would work in situations where you have some local files (e.g. into the Downloads folder) that you want to use in the App
-- We uploaded one Excel tab (named "Sheet1") to a data frame.
+- We uploaded one Excel tab (named "Sheet1") to a data frame called "df1".
+- After the data upload, the dataframe looks like the following:

 ![Excel data 01](./ch6_files/data01.JPG)